Gender discrimination in the Canadian Military: Does gender discrimination still exist in the Canadian Military?

 Fully integrating women into the Canadian Armed Forces has not been an easy task.
 Many of the issues still affecting female soldiers appear to be rooted in a conflict between sameness and difference.
 Whereas the Canadian Military has demonstrated their willingness to accommodate gender differences in some instances, this is not always the case.
 For example, both male and female candidates must carry a fifty-five pound rucksack for thirteen kilometres to meet the fitness requirements for basic infantry.
 This presents more of a challenge for women because the shape of the rucksack is ill fitted for a female's physique.
 In this case, the Canadian Armed Forces adhered to the notion of sameness of treatment, whereby maleness was the norm and females were held to that standard.

 Recent Canadian studies indicate that women in combat roles are still subjected to an environment of non-acceptance.
 One study suggests that this is the primary cause for women's attrition rates being four times higher than that of their male counterparts.
 Sexual harassment also constitutes a significant problem in the Canadian military, though the frequency of cited incidents has decreased since the 90's.
 Several authors attribute these leftover discriminatory practices to a male-centric military culture, premised on the notion that the ideal image of a soldier is that of a physically strong, masculine war hero.
 Concerns have been raised that this creates barriers to women's advancement that have become embedded into the military institution, and can therefore not be addressed through traditional measures of achieving equality.

-Reverse discrimination

-In an effort to ensure adequate diversity among its workforce, the Canadian Armed Forces has adopted the practice of discriminating against men when recruiting for certain trades.

 Institutional reform as a potential path to improvement

 Concerns over the efficacy of currently enforced equality measures in the military setting have led to the proposal of a new model for shaping policies and practices pertaining to military personnel focusing on diversity.
 The key characteristic of the diversity model is that “the organization, structure, and management of the military reflect the norms and values of civilian society”.
-Proponents of this model admit that implementation of this type of institutional reform is likely to prove challenging in a military setting, where combat effectiveness is paramount, and rank is typically governed by age and seniority.
+Proponents of this model admit that implementation of this type of institutional reform is likely to prove challenging in a military setting, where combat effectiveness is paramount, and rank is typically governed by age, experience and seniority.